Code-the-Dream-School/intro-to-programming/instructions/section-2/lesson-2-1.md

 ![Fork Assignment: Step 2](../assets/fork-assignment/fork-step-2.png)

-You should be directed to your forked GitHub repository:
+You should be directed to your forked GitHub repository so you will see your username in the top left instead of Code-the-Dream-School

 ![Fork Assignment: Step 3](../assets/fork-assignment/fork-step-3.png)